-- 71. Both H.B.
+- cell."
+S.B.
+33 contains the same language with regards to disposition or the provision of tissue for pathological examination or law enforcement purposes as H.B.
+815. - 86.
+The penalty for violating S.B.
+33 is "a term of imprisonment at hard labor for not less than ten nor more than fifty years," and a fine of up to fifty thousand dollars. - 87.
+Both H.B.
 815 and S.B.
-33 prohibit women who choose abortion from consenting to the donation of their fetal tissue for scientific research, but do not impose the same prohibition on women who suffer miscarriage. - 72.
+33 prohibit women who choose abortion from consenting to the donation of their fetal tissue for scientific research, but do not impose the same prohibition on women who suffer miscarriage. - 88.
 H.B.
 815 also sets forth legislative findings stating that allowing women who opt for abortion to donate fetal tissue "constitutes unethical undue influence and coercion, and amounts to incentive to actively participate in the killing of a living human being," and that allowing such donation is "a gross violation of ethical norms," distinct from such donation in the context of miscarriage, which the bill implies may be "ethical and proper."
 The legislative findings of H.B.
-815 thus express the belief that women seeking abortions, unlike women experiencing a miscarriage, are incapable of making informed decisions about the disposition of fetal remains. - This disparate treatment is underscored by a third bill related to fetal tissue enacted this year, H.B.
-618, which requires any health facility where a miscarriage occurs to inform the patient of her right to arrange for and elect among "burial, cremation, or other disposition of the remains of a human fetus following fetal death."
-If the patient does not state a preference, "the fetal remains shall be disposed of in accordance with the rules and regulations promulgated by [DHH]."
-Thus, a woman is empowered to make her own choices after miscarriage, but denied from making them after abortion.
+815 thus express the belief that women seeking abortions, unlike women experiencing a miscarriage, are incapable of making informed decisions about the disposition of embryonic or fetal tissue.

-74. H.B.
-386 requires a woman to wait at least seventy-two hours after being given all the information necessary to grant her informed consent to an abortion before permitting her to grant that consent.

-- 75. Thus, women seeking abortion, uniquely among medical procedures, will be prevented from being able to grant informed consent for the procedure they seek for three days after becoming able to do so.
-No other Louisiana law prohibits a competent adult from granting informed consent to any other medical procedure for any period of time, let alone three days. - 76.
 H.B.
+386 and the Related Provisions of the Emergency Regulation

+- 89. H.B.
+386 requires a woman to wait at least seventy-two hours after being given all the information necessary to grant her informed consent to an abortion before permitting her to grant that consent. - 90.
+The Delay Regulation adopts this requirement into the regulations governing licensed abortion facilities.

-386 thus treats pregnant women considering abortion as less competent than any other capable adult making any other medical decision.
-This is an affront to the dignity and autonomy of women. - 77.
+- 91. Thus, women seeking abortion, uniquely among medical procedures, will be prevented from being able to grant informed consent for the procedure they seek for three days after becoming able to do so.
+No other Louisiana law prohibits a competent adult from granting informed consent to any other medical procedure for any period of time, let alone three days. - 92.
+H.B.
+386 and the Delay Regulation thus treat pregnant women considering abortion as less competent than any other capable adult making any other medical decision.
+This is an affront to the dignity and autonomy of women. - 93.
 Delays in obtaining abortion care, such as those imposed by H.B.
-386, expose women to greater health risks associated with later abortions and longer pregnancies, and increase anxiety, suffering, and expense. - 78.
+386 and the Delay Regulation, expose women to greater health risks associated with later abortions and longer pregnancies, and increase anxiety, suffering, and expense. - 94.
 H.B.
-386 will also force doctors to violate tenets of medical ethics, by withholding care for no medical reason. - 79.
+386 and the Delay Regulation will also force doctors to violate tenets of medical ethics, by withholding care for no medical reason. - 95.
 Other Louisiana law limits the performance of abortion to before 22 weeks lmp.
 Under H.B.
-386, women who come to a clinic seeking abortion at 21 weeks, 3 days lmp or later will thus be unable to obtain abortion. - 80.
+386 and the Delay Regulation, women who come to a clinic seeking abortion at 21 weeks, 3 days lmp or later will thus be unable to obtain abortion. - 96.
 Similarly, women who come to a clinic seeking abortion care shortly before any point at which an abortion procedure becomes more complex, costly, or risky will be pushed into that procedure.
-For example, women who come three days before the end of the first trimester will instead have to have a second trimester D&E procedure.
+For example, women who come three days before the end of the first trimester will instead have to have a second trimester procedure.
 Likewise, women who come to a clinic within three days of the date at which it ceases to offer medication abortion-which is currently FDA-approved until 10 weeks lmp-will be deprived of the choice of medication abortion at that clinic.